Canadian Drug and Substance Watch: Highlights

 Spotlight on new and emerging opioids of public health concern

 Opioids, such as fentanyl, fentanyl analogues, and nitazenes are major contributors to opioid-related harms in Canada.
-In 2024 (January to September), 75% of all apparent opioid toxicity deaths in Canada involved fentanylFootnote 1, while the proportion of these deaths involving fentanyl analogues also continues to rise.
+The majority of accidental apparent opioid toxicity deaths in Canada continue to involve fentanylFootnote 1, while the proportion of these deaths involving fentanyl analogues also continues to rise.
 The table below displays fentanyl analogues, fentanyl precursors, and nitazenes, found in each location and data source.

 Group Substance Location Data source